-2020 was an amazing & fun year of community outreach in Fox Crossing, regardless of the restrictions.
+2021 was another amazing & fun year of community outreach in Fox Crossing.
 Here is a small sample of photos to prove it!

-MEDIA - TRADITIONAL & SOCIAL
+MEDIA RELATIONS TRADITIONAL & SOCIAL

-Even though we would much rather connect with the community through public events and presentations, we understand the value of and power of traditional media and social media to reach an incredibly large audience.
+Even though we would much rather connect with the community through public events and presentations, we understand the value and power of traditional media and social media to reach a much larger audience.

 For a number of years, the police department has maintained a great working relationship with the local media.
-In 2020, we continued our relationship with several local television news programs and also worked on proactive and preventative stories with not only the local television stations, but also print and radio outlets too.
+In 2021, we continued our relationship with local television news stations and also worked on proactive and preventative stories with not only the local television stations, but also print and radio outlets too.

 We also maintain an active presence on social media with pages on Facebook, Twitter and YouTube.
-Social media helps assists the department in distributing timely and emergent information to the public.
+Social media helps assist the department in distributing timely and emergent information to the public.
 It can be used as a tool to solve crimes and helps the department connect with the community by promoting conversation.
-The use of social media has been a great relationship building option and has allowed the department to connect with others in a way that we had not been able to before.
+The use of social media has been a great relationship building opportunity and has allowed the department to connect with others in a way that we had not been able to before.

-Facebook was a great crime fighting tool for us in 2020.
+Facebook was a great crime fighting tool for us in 2021.
 There were several instances where we had shared surveillance photos of suspects in thefts and were able to identify them through the help of our followers.
-Our Facebook presence is also steadily growing with engaging posts that our audience is sharing.
-In 2020, our followers have steadily grown from 14,117 to 15,221.
+Our Facebook presence is also steadily growing as we share engaging posts that our audience is enjoying.
+Our followers have steadily grown by 8%, from 15,221 to 16,561 from 01/01/21 through 12/31/21.